agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.categorical_marl.ActorNet.construct(x)

-  xxxxxx.
+  The actor network that is used to calculate the logits of categorical distributions.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
+  :return: The logits for the policy.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:class::
   xuance.mindspore.policies.categorical_marl.CriticNet(state_dim, n_agents, hidden_sizes, normalize, initialize, activation)

+  The critic network that is used to evaluate the states or state-action pairs.

   :param state_dim: The dimension of the input state.
   :type state_dim: int